SomajitDey/git-keyval.js/README.md

 🚀 Keys and values can be any of multiple JavaScript types -- `String`, `Number`, `Boolean`, `null`, `Object`, `Array`, `Uint8Array`, `ArrayBuffer`, `Blob`.
 Future versions may support more datatypes.

-🚀 Optional encryption with user-provided password on top of separate access-control managed by GitHub 🔐
+🚀 Optional encryption with user-defined `encrypt` and `decrypt` methods on top of separate access-control managed by GitHub 🔐

 🚀 For public repositories, data is cached and served by multiple CDNs enabling lightning-fast reads across the globe, even at places where GitHub is not accessible ⚡